FREE SHIPPING Orders $99+ FREE GIFT w/ $125+ Order

 Licorice extract works by mimicking tyrosinase, the enzyme that allows for the production of melanin, and “fakes it out” so that the actual enzyme is never actually produced - pretty cool!
 You can try it for yourself in our Soulmate brightening treatment.

-The herb also contains over 300 different compounds that possess anti-inflammatory, anti-viral, anti-microbial, and antitumor properties.
+This skin brightener for face also contains over 300 different compounds that possess anti-inflammatory, anti-viral, anti-microbial, and antitumor properties.

-For all skin types, except sensitive
+For all skin types, except sensitive skin.

 Like licorice, kojic acid works by inhibiting tyrosinase, the enzyme that causes dark spots.
 As a result, kojic acid has been known to effectively fade stubborn melasma and most types of hyperpigmentation.